 Max Scherzer has 3,000 strikeouts, three Cy Young Awards, two no-hitters, a 20-strikeout game, a World Series championship and so much more.
 He's one of the greatest aces of his generation.

-Here are the top moments of Scherzer's career with the D-backs, Tigers, Nationals and Dodgers, starting with the most recent.
+Here are the top moments of Scherzer's career with the D-backs, Tigers, Nationals, Dodgers and Mets, starting with the most recent.

 Sept.
 12, 2021: 3,000-strikeout club